Foxtails and Dogs: Dangers, Symptoms, and How to Protect Your Pet

 How do you Remove Foxtails from a Dog?

 If you see a foxtail that has burrowed or believe this has happened to your dog, go to the emergency vet.
 Your dog will likely require surgery to correct the problem and remove foxtails that have become lodged within the dog’s body.
-Even if you only somewhat suspect this problem, if your dog is at risk, don’t wait to see a vet about foxtails.
+Even if you're not sure, your dog's health may be at great risk, so don’t wait to see our ER vet team about foxtails.
+There's no waiting at VEG.
+Walk in and your dog will be seen by a veterinarian immediately.

 Contact VEG if You See a Foxtail on Your Dog

 As you can see, foxtails are extremely dangerous and can even be deadly in some situations.
-If you notice a foxtail on your dog and you’re unable to remove it yourself, you should go to the emergency vet right away to have it removed before it causes a severe problem.
+If you notice a foxtail on your dog and you’re unable to remove it yourself, you should go to an emergency vet hospital like VEG right away to have it removed before it causes a severe problem.

 If you have any further questions or concerns, contact VEG by calling one of our locations.
 When you give us a call, you will speak directly to an emergency veterinarian and your pet will always receive the care that they need.
 Our emergency vets can help you learn how to recognize the signs of foxtails more easily and can provide guidance for what to do if your dog comes into contact with them, too.